QR4.5.9 Testing The Theory

 QR4.5.5 A Particle Toolbox

-The standard model invents virtual particles to explain results after they are found, like a toolbox that can produce any particle, so when anti-matter was discovered, it just added a new particle column, and when family generations were found, it just added new rows.
+A model that invents virtual particles to explain results after they are found is just a toolbox that produces particle causes, so when anti-matter was discovered, it just added a new column, and when family generations were found, it just added new rows.
 When mesons were discovered, they were so unexpected that Nobel laureate Israel Rabi quipped “Who ordered that?”, but the standard model just called them bosons and carried on.
-When new facts arrive, the standard model accommodates them in its existing structure, or adds a new room.
+When new facts arrive, the standard model accommodates them in its existing structure or adds a new room.

-The standard model’s success is its ability to calculate results to many decimal places, but in science, accuracy isn’t validity.
+The standard model’s claim to fame is that it can calculate results to many decimal places but in science, accuracy isn’t validity.
 An equation that accurately interpolates between known data points isn’t a theory that extrapolates to new points.
-Equations are judged by accuracy but theories are judged by their predictions, yet today’s physicists, fed on equations not science (Kuhn, 1970), think they are the same.
-As Georgi said:
+Theories are judged by their predictions not accuracy yet today’s physicists, fed on equations not science (Kuhn, 1970), confuse them, for as Georgi said:

 Students should learn the difference between physics and mathematics from the start” (Woit,2007), p85.

-The difference is that theories are based on validity, while equations are based on accuracy.
-A theory is valid if it is true, and no amount of accuracy can replace that, so if a model can’t predict, it doesn’t matter how accurate it is.
+The difference is that physics needs valid theories not accurate equations.
+A theory is valid if it is true, so if a model can’t predict, it doesn’t matter how accurate it is.

 The standard model claims to have predicted top and charm quarks before they were found, but predicting quark generations after finding lepton generations is like predicting the last move in a tic-tac-toe game, inevitable.
 After all, it didn’t predict family generations in the first place.
-It also claims to have predicted gluons, weak particles, and the Higgs, but predicting what one invents isn’t prediction.
-Fitting equations to data then matching their terms to ephemeral flashes in accelerator events is like reading tea-leaves – look hard enough and you’ll find something, as according to Wyszkowski’s Second Law, anything can be made to work if you fiddle with it long enough.
+It also claims to have predicted gluons, weak particles, and the Higgs, but a theory predicting what it invents isn’t predicting.
+Fitting equations to data then matching their terms to ephemeral flashes in accelerator events is like reading tea-leaves as if you look hard enough, you will find something.
+According to Wyszkowski’s Second Law, anything can be made to work if you fiddle with it long enough.

-The standard model’s reason why a top quark is 300,000 times heavier than an electron is because it is, so it is no surprise that what baffled physics fifty years ago still baffles it today.
-Equations don’t have to go beyond the data that made them, but theories do, so where are they?
-The answer is that only the standard model exists, and it isn’t producing any new knowledge.
+For example, why is a top quark 300,000 times heavier than an electron?
+The standard model answer is that it just is, so no wonder what baffled physics fifty years ago still baffles it today.
+Equations summarize the data that made them but theories should do more, so where are they?
+Currently, only the standard model exists, and it isn’t producing any new knowledge.
 The last time such a barren model dominated thought so completely was before Newton.

 Next